canonical/rust-best-practices/best-practices.md

 ## Struct population

 Structs, like tuples, provide an excellent way to group together related information of different types.
-Unlike tuples however, they force values to be named avoiding any forgettable-ordering problems.
+Unlike tuples however, they force values to be named, thus avoiding any forgettable-ordering problems.
-When populating each field, there are three forms:
+When each field is given a value, there are three possible forms to choose from:

 - The field has its value moved in from a variable with the same name,
 - The field has its value moved in from a variable with a different name,
 - The field takes its value from the result of some computation.

-The first form is the cleanest for struct population as not only does it use the least characters, it also implies that the concepts being handled are very compatible, making the code easier to read.
+The first form is the cleanest for struct population as not only does it use the least characters, it also implies that the concepts being handled are very compatible and that there is a clear flow of data present.
-Wherever reasonable, we should aim for this.
+This makes the code easier to read, hence wherever reasonable, we should aim for this form.

-The second form is acceptible if the name of the field and the name of the value are similar, for example one being contained in the other.
+The second form is acceptable if the name of the field and the name of the value are similar, for example one name being a sub-string of the other.
-If it is not possible to tune naming to make this true, this is a sign of messy concepts at play.
+If it is not possible to tune naming to make this true, then this is a sign of messy concepts at play and hence that a refactor is needed.

 The third form can be the most problematic as large computations often draw too much attention, effectively hiding both smaller computations and the other two field-forms above.
-Drawing attention in this way indicates that the code awkwardly interleaves separate actions—the same section of code is both populating and doing detailed computation of the contents of a struct.
+Drawing attention in this way indicates that the code awkwardly interleaves separate actions—the same section of code is both populating a struct and doing detailed computation to determine its contents.
 To avoid some fields sticking out like a sore thumb, either all fields of a struct should be computed or none should be.
-In case of a mix, refactor computations into a new `let` declarations and use the first form above.
+In case of a mix, refactor computations into a new `let` declarations, matching the order of the fields as closely as possible and use the first form above.
 This avoids the reader having to wade through alphabet soup.

-The order in which fields are declared must be the same as the type declaration.
+The order in which fields are populated must be the same as the type declaration.
 Each line which populates a field in a given struct must be independent.
-If there is a dependency between field declarations, for example if some shared state is mutated during their construction, `let` declarations and the first form must be used instead.
+If there is a dependency between field declarations, for example if some shared state is mutated during their construction, use `let` declarations and the first form instead.

 ✅ Do this: